 For instance, in the example question above about whether Facebook should enter the dating market or not, you can somehow tell that the question is more about making a decision rather than designing a product.

-You are asked to evaluate if the online dating market would be a profitable field for Facebook to enter.
-With that kind of intuition, you should tell that the interviewer is looking to see how you would prioritize this option.
+The interviewer is asking you to evaluate whether the online dating market would be a profitable field for Facebook to enter.
+With that kind of intuition, you should tell that the interviewer is looking to see how you would prioritize this option:

 Noticed the word ‘specific segment’ above?
-That’s where we are headed next with cracking our case study question!
+That’s what we’ll tackle next with cracking our case study question.

-Determining the purpose behind such vague questions, and finding the right approach to address them requires a lot of focused practice with real case study questions.
-If you feel like you need more training, make sure you check out the Product Gym Case Study course to have access to the instructor-led whiteboarding sessions with real FAANG interview questions!
+Determining the purpose behind vague questions and finding the right approach to address them requires a lot of focused practice with real case study questions.
+If you feel like you need more training, check out the free Product Gym Case Study course to access the instructor-led whiteboarding sessions with real FAANG interview questions.

 You don’t have the time or the resources to consider every possible case for Facebook’s potential as a dating app.
 You need to narrow down this question as much as possible to come up with some real and data-driven conclusions.